ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mcsd.md

 ### Use Cases

-A mHealth application wants to search for healthcare organizations and/or healthcare professionals.
+A primary system wants to search for healthcare organizations or professionals.
 It can perform an [ITI-90](iti-90.html) request with search parameters to get a list of matched resources and retrieve a resource with its identifier.
 It offers an alternative to the HPD ITI-58 transaction, which is SOAP-based.

-The _Request Care Services Updates_ [ITI-91] transaction is not used in this National Extension.
+The _Request Care Services Updates_ [ITI-91] transaction is not used in this national extension.

 ### Actors and Transactions, Content Specifications